python/cpython/Doc/library/functions.rst

    Convert a string or a number to floating point.
 If the argument is a string, it must contain a possibly signed decimal or floating point number, possibly embedded in whitespace.
-Otherwise, the argument may be a plain or long integer or a floating point number, and a floating point number with the same value (within Python's floating point precision) is returned.
+Otherwise, the argument may be an integer or a floating point number, and a floating point number with the same value (within Python's floating point precision) is returned.
 If no argument is given, returns ``0.0``.